 Snowshoeing and cross-country skiing

 This loop trail makes for an excellent introduction to snowshoeing or skiing, and is suitable for the entire family.
 As you enter the trail you soon come to the trail register, be sure to sign in.

 Once you start out the trail moves ever so gently through the forest with only small rolling hills.
 Large stands of pine tower over you as the open forest is easy to see through.
-About a half mile down the trail it splits and become a lollipop loop.
-The loop itself is quite short, only about 0.5 miles in total before it comes back to this spot.
 A tight canopy makes the snow a bit thinner in spots.

 For best snowshoeing conditions wait until later in the season.